Handloom sari: Tussar saris

 Tussar sari are soft to touch and are woven in areas of Chhattisgarh, Jharkhand and Bhagalpur.
 The bright colour combinations and the breathable nature of the fabric make it unique.

 Banarasi saris

 Banarasi saris have been a valuable possession for brides.
 Woven by craftsmen of Uttar Pradesh, they feature intricately woven designs with golden and silver threads.
 These saris are usually heavy and are traditionally worn in festivals as well as at weddings.

+Narayanpet saree

+Narayanpet sarees are traditional handwoven saris originating from the town of Narayanpet in the Indian state of Telangana.
+They are known for their distinctive check-patterned bodies, temple-inspired borders, and contrasting pallus, typically woven in cotton, silk, or silk–cotton blends.
+The weaving tradition in Narayanpet is believed to have developed during the period of Maratha influence in the Deccan, when migrating artisans introduced stylistic elements that blended with local techniques.
+Narayanpet sarees received a GI tag in 2015 for their unique regional weaving practices and cultural significance.